 CYCA Sunday League runs from October to March every season.
 Complete with three rounds, five weeks of curling in each round.
 At the end of each season, we typically have 30-36 ranked teams.
 In the fall we use the previous years team ranking and slide in any “new” teams according to age/skill level.

 Once Sunday League commences, each team receives 2 points for a win and 0 for a loss.
 Points are accumulated in each round.
 The top two teams in each pool will move up a pool and the bottom two teams in each pool will move down a pool.
 Thus, everyone curls with four new teams in each round.
 Points return to zero.
-At the end of Round III – the team with the most points in their pool will receive a pool trophy.

 Please refer to page 3 of the Rules of Curling for General Play.
 Each player, coach and family is to be aware of the Curlers Code of Ethics; the Coaching Code of Ethics; and the Fair Play section.
 No bullying applies!